100 Interesting Things: #2 Synesthesia

 100 Interesting Things: #1 Eclipses

-January 26, 2010 by davew1977
+January 26, 2010

 Eclipses come in different kinds.
 Sometimes the moon appears bigger than the sun and it’s called a total eclipse, and sometimes it appears smaller and then it ain’t quite so spectacular.
 That’s an annular eclipse.
 Then there’s another kind when the total part of the shadow of the moon on the earth misses and the rest of the shadow grazes the earth causing a partial eclipse.
 Other important words are Umbra and Penumbra.
 Umbra is the total part of the shadow and penumbra is the partial part.